marcusm117/mctk/docs/tutorials/getstarted.md

 assert sat_states == {"s0", "s1"}
 ```

-### Checking composite CTL formula on the Kripke Structure
+### Checking Composite CTL Formula on the Kripke Structure

 ``` python
 # check if the Kripke Structure satisfies the CTL formula: EX (p AND EX q)